 Engaged & Unengaged Segments and Filters

 By default, Springbot will create two segments for you focusing on your subscriber engagement.
-The Engaged and Unengaged segments can be found by clicking Reports at the top of your dashboard, and then Segments in the sub-menu.
+The Engaged and Unengaged segments can be found in Reports > Segments.

 Engaged Subscribers - Contacts who have opened, clicked or “confirmed at” an email within the set time frame of the engagement threshold.